JRFrazier/CS/README.md

 # CS
-All of my notes and projects from my CS learning journey
+All of my notes and projects from my Computer Science learning journey